DotTech/HTML5-Raycaster/readme.txt

 Planned features:
 - Sectors
-- Support for elevated floors in level
+- Elevated floors definitions should be more flexible
 - Repeating textures (instead of being stretched)

 Optimizations/fixes planned:
 - When drawing a wall slice, remember intersection and use it during sprite rendering to avoid having to search for blocking walls
+- Build some kind of intersection buffer, maybe pre-calculate them when loading the level
 - Sprites are not visible behind walls with lower height than the sprite

-TODO: getIntersection should check for Z-coord
+- getIntersection should check for Z-coord

 Revision log:
 (0.2)   - Initial release.